Timini Egbuson

-Timini Egbuson is a Nigerian actor.
+Timini Egbuson is a Nigerian film actor.
+He is known for his roles in the TV series Tinsel and now in other Nigerian home videos.

 Biography

-Timini was born in Bayelsa state and is the younger brother of actress Dakore Akande.
-He got his primary school education from Greenspring Montessori, The Afro School and St Catherine's.
-He attended Adebayo Mokuolu College, Lagos.
+Timini was born in Bayelsa State in the south-south region of Nigeria and is the younger brother of actress Dakore Akande.
+He got his primary school education from Greenspring Montessori, The Afro School and St. Catherine's.
+He attended Adebayo Mokuolu College, Lagos State, Nigeria.
 He studied psychology in the University of Lagos.
 He graduated in the year 2011.
 He started his acting career in 2010, on M-net's soap opera Tinsel.
-At the 2020 AMVCA awards timini won the Best Actor in a drama for his role in Elevator baby.
+At the 2020 AMVCA awards, Timini won the Best Actor in a drama for his role in Elevator baby.

 In April 2020, he joined several actors like Jemima Osunde, Nick Mutuma and Lerato Walaza along with several actors from Kenya, South Africa, Nigeria, and the Ivory Coast to help with the campaign to stop the spread of COVID-19.
 It was achieved through a 60-part miniseries of MTV Shuga, which was initiated in order to raise awareness in the global fight to flatten the COVID-19 curve.